PythWare/Aldnoah-Engine/README.md

 - **No forced recompression**, AE can apply decompressed replacement payloads when the game accepts them.
 - **Safe disable support**, original IDX entries are saved in a ledger and restored when disabling mods.
 - **Disable All support**, restores tracked IDX entries and truncates containers back to their original sizes.
 - **Single-file and package mods**, supports both one file mods and multi file releases.
-2.02 will support the .Aldnoah mod installer format I have designed.
+2.02 supports the .Aldnoah mod installer format I have designed.
 - **Metadata-rich mods**, supports mod name, author, version, description, preview images, genre, and theme audio.
 - **Mod Collision Detection**, detects mod collisions and creates a red web between colliding mods to show collision.
 - **Conflict Inspector**, optional feature for inspecting why some mods may collide.